Click here for more Ham Radio Articles on this Site |

 Here's the front panel.
 Power switch, power indicator, touchtone pad and reset button.

 Finally here's a picture of the expansion I/O board.
 Notice the 28 pin DIP socket in the lower right.
 That's where the ribbon cable plugs in and connects to the corresponding socket on the CPU board.
 The variable capacitor on the right was to trim the watch crystal for the time-of-day clock.
 The 1.8432 MHz crystal was for the baud rate generator for RS232 serial communication.
 The crystal near the rechargeable battery is a 3.579 MHz color burst crystal for the touch tone encoder/decoder chips.
 On this board is an SSI273 Speech Systhesizer.
-I had to leard how to program it.
+I had to learn how to program it.
 The speech had unlimited vocabulary because it was programmed using phonemes.
-I had to "teach" the speech synthesizer every word by stringing phonetic sounds and then add volume, duration and pitch inflections.
+I had to "teach" the speech synthesizer every word by stringing phonetic syllables and then adding volume, duration and pitch inflections.

 The CPU board was a PCB that came from a Kodak Ektachem Blood Analyzer that was discarded after an upgrade.
 These three schematics were all I had to work with in order to write the firmware.

 I scanned these images from photocopies in my archive.
 From the fine print in the diagrams you can see these were created by Kodak in 1985.
 You can click on any of the diagrams to see a higher resolution image.
+I learned so much as a Field Engineer with Kodak.
+My Field Service work and Ham Radio Hobby overlapped every day.

 Here is the firmware source code (text file) in case you are interested.